Watch How to Sign in to Chrome brings your bookmarks, history, and settings to all of your devices.

-- In the "Confirm Sync Preferences" dialog that appears, choose what you want to sync.
+- In the "Turn on sync" dialog that appears, choose what you want to sync.

-- Sync everything: Click the "OK, sync everything" button.
+- Sync everything: Click the "Yes, I'm in" button.

-- Choose specific items to sync: Click "Advanced" and select "Choose what to sync" from the drop down menu.
+- Choose specific items to sync: Click "Settings" and select "Choose what to sync" from the drop down menu.
 Select the checkboxes for the items you want to sync.